Born: 12 October 1900, Perth, Western Australia

 The South Australian Museum Archives contains expedition journals and supplementary papers, sound and film recordings, drawings, slides, correspondence, maps, photographs, genealogies, vocabularies and correspondence.
 Not all the collection has been processed.

-The Norman Barnett Tindale collection was inscribed onto the UNESCO Australian Memory of the World Register in 2013.
+The Norman Barnett Tindale collection was inscribed onto the UNESCO Australian Memory of the World Register in 2013 and the records that relate to the Board for Anthropological Research in 2015.